Bikini variants: Microkini

-A microkini (or micro bikini) is an extremely minimalist bikini covering little more than the nipples and pubic hair.
+A microkini (or micro bikini) is an extremely minimalist bikini that uses less fabric than a traditional bikini in order to show more skin and create less visible tan lines.
+They typically have thong-style bottoms and string straps, covering little more than the nipples and pubic hair.
+See-through material is sometimes used for the straps to create the illusion that the triangles of fabric are taped to the body.
+Some variations of the microkini use adhesive or wire to hold the fabric in place over the genitals.
+These designs do not require any additional side straps to keep the garment in place.

 Micro bikini designs for men were introduced at the end of the 1960s consisting of briefs that barely covered the coccyx and the pubic hair.
 These micro bikinis for men have continued to be popular in Brazil, particularly in Copacabana, Rio de Janeiro.
+Women's micro bikinis first appeared in the 1970s.
 During the 1980s the popularity of highly revealing thongs such as those found in the microkini led to a rise in the use of Brazilian waxing to remove most of the hair from the pubic area.

-In 1995 fashion designer Karl Lagerfeld created a micro bikini for Chanel’s spring 1996 collection.
+The term "microkini" was first used in 1995 to describe the increasingly small bikini designs that were becoming popular at that time.
+In the same year fashion designer Karl Lagerfeld created a micro bikini for Chanel's spring 1996 collection.
 It resembled a string bikini except that the top's triangles were replaced with two small circles resembling nipple pasties.
-Some variations of the microkini use adhesive or wire to hold the fabric in place over the genitals.
-These designs do not require any additional side straps to keep the garment in place.
-The most radical variations of the microkini are simply thin straps that cover little or none of the wearer's body.
-The term "microkini" was coined in 1995 in an online community dedicated to enthusiasts of extreme designs.
-See-through material is sometimes used for the straps to create the illusion that the triangles of fabric are taped to the body.
+Other fashion brands including GCDS and Dior have since also produced their own versions of the microkini.
+Celebrities wearing microkinis have included Emily Ratajkowski, Kim Kardashian, Dua Lipa and Bella Hadid.

 Microkinis keep the wearer just within legal limits of decency and fill a niche between nudism and conservative swimwear.
 In Europe the wearing of microkinis at beaches or hotels or public pools is often allowed but it may be considered culturally inappropriate in more conservative societies.
 Wearing them in public is prohibited in some places by local laws which can carry a fine for infringement.